erikyao/erikyao.github.io/_posts/2017-08-18-python-query-reference-sequences-using-rpy2-and-bsgenome.md

 #   - `as.character` is not a legal parameter name in python
 #   - `NA` in R, `rinterface.NA_Integer` in `rpy2`
 #   - `robjects.XxxVector` accepts tuples, not lists
+#   - `getSeq` returns a list even if there is only one element
 one_seq = bio_strings.getSeq(bs_genome.Hsapiens, "chr1", 10001, 10005, rinterface.NA_Integer, "+", True)
 two_seq = bio_strings.getSeq(bs_genome.Hsapiens,
                              robjects.StrVector(("chr1", "chr1")),